ITurres/ruby_enumerable/README.md

 # 📖 My Enumerable <a name="about-project"></a>

-- This project is part of the Microverse Ruby curriculum.
-The goal is to build a custom version of the Enumerable module in Ruby.
+- This projects purpose is to build a custom version of the Enumerable module in Ruby.

 ---